 Term Definition Source Binding Operational Directive (BOD) A compulsory direction to federal executive branch, civilian departments, and agencies ("agencies") for purposes of safeguarding federal information and information systems.
 DHS develops and oversees the implementation of binding operational directives pursuant to the Federal Information Security Modernization Act of 2014 (FISMA).
 Federal agencies are required to comply with these DHS-developed directives.
-Section 3553 of title 44, U.S. Code Emergency Directive (ED) Directive agency to take any lawful action with respect to the operation of the mormation system including such systems used or operated by another entity on behalf of an FCEB Agencies Federal Civilian Executive Branch Agencies (FCEB Agencies) include all agencies except for the Department of Defense and agencies in the Intelligence Community.
-EO 14028, Sec.10 FCEB Information Systems rmation Those information systems operated by Federal Civilian Executive Branch Agencies Incident An occurrence that- (A)actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (B)constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable use policies.
+Section 3553 of title 44, U.S. Code Emergency Directive (ED) In response to a known or reasonably suspected information security threat, vulnerability, or incident that represents a substantial threat to the information security of an agency, the Secretary of Homeland Security may issue an ED to the head of an agency to take any lawful action with respect to the operation of the information system, including such systems used or operated by another entity on behalf of an agency for the purpose of protecting the information system from, or mitigating, an information security threat.
+This authority has been delegated to and may be issued with the signature of the Director of CISA.
+Section 3553 of title 44, U.S. Code FCEB Agencies Federal Civilian Executive Branch Agencies (FCEB Agencies) include all agencies except for the Department of Defense and agencies in the Intelligence Community EO 14028, Sec.10 FCEB Information Systems Those information systems operated by Federal Civilian Executive Branch Agencies but excludes National Security Systems (NSS).
+EO 14028, Sec.10 Incident An occurrence that- (A)actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information or an information system; or (B)constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable use policies.
 EO 14028, Sec.
 10 44 U.S.C.
-3552(b)(2) ICT Service Providers Information and communications technology (ICT) service providers - includes IT, OT, and cloud service providers (CSPs).
-EO 14028, Sec.2 Major Incident Any incident that is likely to result in demonstrable harm to the national security interests, foreign relations, or the economy of the United States or to the public confidence, civil liberties, or public health and safety of the American people.
-Agencies should determine the level of impact of the incident by using the existing incident management process established in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-61, Computer Security Incident Handling Guide, or A breach that involves personally identifiable information (PII) that, if exfiltrated, modified, deleted, or otherwise compromised, is likely to result in demonstrable harm to the national security interests, foreign relations, or the economy of the United States, or to the public confidence, civil liberties, or public health and safety of the American people.
-OMB Memorandum M-20-04: Fiscal Year 2019-2020 Guidance on Federal Information Security and Privacy Management Requirements.
+3552(b)(2) ICT Service Providers Information and communications technology (ICT) service providers - includes IT, OT, and cloud service providers (CSPs) EO 14028, Sec.2 Major Incident Any incident that is likely to result in demonstrable harm to the national security interests, foreign relations, or the economy of the United States or to the public confidence, civil liberties, or public health and safety of the American people.
+32 Agencies should determine the level of impact of the incident by using the existing incident management process established in National Institute of Standards and Technology (NIST) Special Publication (SP) 800-61, Computer Security Incident Handling Guide, or A breach that involves personally identifiable information (PII) that, if exfiltrated, modified, deleted, or otherwise compromised, is likely to result in demonstrable harm to the national security interests, foreign relations, or the economy of the United States, or to the public confidence, civil liberties, or public health and safety of the American people.
+33 OMB Memorandum M- 20-04: Fiscal Year 2019-2020 Guidance on Federal Information Security and Privacy Management Requirements.

-&lt;sup>31 Using the CISA Cyber Incident Scoring System, this includes Level 3 events (orange), defined as those that are "likely to result in a demonstrable impact to public health or safety, national security, economic security, foreign relations, civil liberties, or public confidence"; Level 4 events (red), defined as those that are "likely to result in a significant impact to public health or safety, national security, foreign relations, or civil liberties; and Level 5 events (black), defined as those that "pose an imminent threat to the provision of wide-scale critical infrastructure services, national government stability, or the lives of US persons."
+&lt;sup>32 Using the CISA Cyber Incident Scoring System, this includes Level 3 events (orange), defined as those that are "likely to result in a demonstrable impact to public health or safety, national security, economic security, foreign relations, civil liberties, or public confidence"; Level 4 events (red), defined as those that are "likely to result in a significant impact to public health or safety, national security, economic security, foreign relations, or civil liberties"; and Level 5 events (black), defined as those that "pose an imminent threat to the provision of wide-scale critical infrastructure services, national government stability, or the lives of US persons."